 greggrs [at] princeton.edu

 I am a postdoctoral research associate in the Andlinger Center and Department of Psychology at Princeton University working with Elke Weber.
-My research is focused on understanding social change, including the causes and consequences of social norms shifting over time.
+My research is focused on understanding social change using social and cognitive psychology.
 I completed my PhD at Stanford University in psychology working with Greg Walton, where I investigated how people are influenced by witnessing social change and how this can be incorporated into interventions in social, environmental, and political domains.

 My research focuses on psychology and social change, including research on scalable interventions to address social problems related to the environment, health, and social inequity.
-I examine motivations to change behavior and how can we promote change, including the role of social influence, identity, moral reasoning, and beliefs about whether change is possible.
-Much of my work explores how learning about trends in norms over time and witnessing others change can catalyze personal change.
+I examine motivations to change behavior, their cognitive structure, and how can we promote change, including the role of social influence, identity, moral reasoning, and beliefs about whether change is possible.
+Much of my work explores how learning about trends in norms over time and perceiving others change can catalyze personal change.

 Sparkman, G., & Walton, G. M. (2017).
 Dynamic norms promote sustainable behavior, even if it is counternormative.
 Psychological science, 28(11), 1663-1674.
 (Link | Materials)